delanyodevio/keke/src/about.md

 Keke Labs Limited is the company behind <span class="site-name">Keke.Money</span> platform.
 We are registered and located in Ghana with registration Number xxxxxxxx.
 We are authorized and in partnership with [XYZ Bank](/) to conduct financial activities ([see our full partnership disclosure](/)).
 As we offer financial service, we are also regulated by the Bank of Ghana.

-## Our principles
+## Our philosophy

-Here is our direction and values.

-- We believe in creating more values than capturing.
-- We believe in pointing the needle towards the things that really matter in life.
-- We believe in education, freedom and privacy.
-We want to learn from our users in order to contribute to the open society.
-  Likewise we want to assist and protect our users.
+We believe in pointing the needle towards the things that really matter in life.
+We believe in education, value creation, privacy, openness and inclusion.
+We're always learning from our users in order to contribute to the open society and to create more values.
+Likewise we want to assist and protect our users in whatever matters to them whether be it privacy or inclusion.

+Just as we're always open to new streams of ideas, it's also important to us to create more values than capturing any at all.
+We knew when we started Keke that we wanted to be intentional about value creation.
+Keke should a place where opinions are heard, decisions are respected, ideas are tested and value creation is a A-listed.

+We have lots of ideas about how to build a superb place to work, and we're exited to find the right people who are willing to contribute their ideas, enthusiasm and expertise.

 ## Reach us